 In addition to synchronised checkpoints taken by all programs in the TPS system, application programs take individual transaction checkpoints at certain stages in transaction processing.
-As for synchronised checkpoints, a transaction checkpoint will save all data areas belonging to the transaction, enabling the transaction to be restarted at this point if a recovery is made.[•] The information is written on a special area on the checkpoint file belonging to the TPT and the transaction checkpoint data will overwrite the previous transaction checkpoint data will not be affected however.
+As for synchronised checkpoints, a transaction checkpoint will save all data areas belonging to the transaction, enabling the transaction to be restarted at this point if a recovery is made.[•] The information is written on a special area on the checkpoint file belonging to the TPT and the transaction checkpoint data will overwrite the previous transaction checkpoint data will overwrite the previous transaction checkpoint data will not be affected however.